 In addition, as we expand our business, it is important that we continue to maintain a high level of customer service and satisfaction.
 If we are not able to continue to provide high levels of customer service, our reputation, as well as our business, results of operations, and financial condition, could be harmed.
 As usage of our platform capabilities grow, we will need to continue to devote additional resources to improving and maintaining our infrastructure and integrating with third-party applications.
 In addition, we have needed and will continue to need to appropriately scale our internal business systems and our services organization, including customer support and professional services, to serve our growing customer base.
 Failure of or delay in these continuing efforts could result in impaired system performance and reduced customer satisfaction, resulting in decreased sales to new customers, lower dollar-based net retention rates, the issuance of service credits, or requested refunds, which would hurt our revenue growth and our reputation.
-Even if we are successful in our expansion efforts, they will be expensive and could continue to face inefficiencies or service disruptions as a result of our efforts to scale our internal infrastructure.
+Even if we are successful in our expansion efforts, they will be expensive and complex, and require the dedication of significant management time and attention.
+We have faced and could continue to face inefficiencies or service disruptions as a result of our efforts to scale our internal infrastructure.
 We cannot be sure that the expansion of and improvements to our internal infrastructure will be effectively implemented on a timely basis, if at all, and such failures could harm our business, financial condition, and results of operations.